jbzmcs/jbzmcs/README.md

 ###

 <h6 align="center">Currently exploring front-end and mobile development, with tools I’ve picked up along the way.
-Not an expert—just building, breaking, and learning as I go.</h6>
+Not an expert—just building, and learning as I go.</h6>

 ###